 Second, it’s gospel-centered.
 We bring in the scriptures and quotes from prophets and you will learn not just how to be profitable, but to do it in a way that honors your home-centered focus.

-And number four, as we’ve talked about in this episode, it is foundational.
+Fourth, as we’ve talked about in this episode, it is foundational.
 This is the foundation that you need for your business.
-So if this is something you believe would help you, I want you to go to TheGoodnessSquad.com/goodstartgameplan right now, the price of this product is $149, but I have made significant upgrades and improvements to it in the last month and a half or so.
-Actually, my assistant and I have, she has been incredibly hard at work updating this course for you.
-So the price will be going up to reflect that on July 10th.
+So if this is something you believe would help you, I want you to go to TheGoodnessSquad.com/goodstartgameplan.

-But if you jump in before July 10th, you will still get that $149 price, including all the new upgrades, the most incredible of which is a bonus where I teach you how to create and deliver a lead magnet, which I like to call a freemium, which is basically a gift you give someone in order to get them on your email list.
-And I teach you how to set up and sell your very first digital product for free on your WordPress website.
+You will have access to all the new upgrades, the most incredible of which is a bonus where I teach you how to create and deliver a lead magnet, which I like to call a freemium.
+This is basically a gift you give someone in order to get them on your email list.
+I teach you how to set up and sell your very first digital product for free on your WordPress website.
 I walk you through all the tech that is required to do that.

 So if this is something that would help you, come check it out at TheGoodnessSquad.com/goodstartgameplan.
 I know you won’t regret it.
 And because I am so confident in it, I have a 45-day guarantee.
 You can get your money back if it does not help you in your business.

 Thanks again for being here.
 I hope you have found value in this episode and that if you see yourself in one of those six areas that you are able to take a step back and focus on that for a week or two.
 How can you improve in that area and therefore see more success in the balance and profitability of your business?